abbasaleid-zz/ping-test-master/README.md

 # ping-test-master
 PING Test Master is tool used to check the user ping for selected games.
 It make use of the child process and the 'ping' command for each operating system.

+## How you can get it?
+It is avaiable via Windows Store at the moment.
+If you want to run it on other operating systems you do so by cloning this project and compiling it using Electron.js.
+Keep in mind that you will have to modify the child process ping command to match the operating system that you wish to run it on.

+### Windows Store App
+You can get it here: [PING Test Master](https://www.microsoft.com/store/apps/9MVL4MVZK4WF).